oza75/laravel-hubble/README.md

         User::query()->whereIn('id', $ids)->update(['active' => true]);
     }
 ```
-When you created your action you can add it in your resource with the `actions` method.
+When you created your action you can add it in your resource.
 ```php
     /**
      * Register all actions that the user resource have